-Apprenticeship Industrial Technology - Construction Option Program Requirements Credits Semester Taken Prerequisites
+Apprenticeship Industrial Te echnology - Construction Option Program Requirements Credits Semester Taken Prerequisites

 Credit by Examination 30

 Journeyman Apprenticeship Federally approved apprenticeship program that contains a minimum of 640 clock hours of classroom instruction and 5600 clock hours of on-the-job training.
 Transcripted upon completion of 15 hours of OTC coursework and documentation of certificate and/or journeyman card for the approved craft

 CIS 101 Personal Computer Applications 3

 CST 255 Printreading for Construction 4

 ENG 101 Composition I 3

 PLS 101 American Government and Politics 3

-BUS 110 Principles of Business 3
+BUS 110 Principles of Business 3 See course descriptions section of the catalog for individual

-Associate of Applied COM 105 Public Speaking 3 See course descriptions section of the catalog for individual course requirements
+Associate of Applied Science COM 105 Public Speaking 3 course requirements

-Science TEC 108 Applied Technical Mathematics (or MTH 110) 3 - coarse requirements
+Science TEC 108 Applied Technical Mathematics (or MTH 110) 3

 Social Science Elective 3

 BUS 150 Principles of Management 3

-CST 260 Construction Estimating/Scheduling 3

 Lab Science Elective (PHY 140 preferred) 4

 Exit Exam See degree audit for course number

-Total Credit Hours Required for Associate of Applied Science 65 Each student must apply for graduation and complete the exit assessment to be eligible to graduate.
+Total Credit Hours Required for Associate of Applied Science 62 Each student must apply for graduation and complete the exit assessment to be eligible to graduate.
 The graduation application is student initiated by submission of the Application for Graduation form.
 The form is available through AccessOTC.